davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 This situation, where the system is only supposed to have one leader but accidentally now has two, is called **split-brain**.
 We cannot ship a distributed variable that is prone to split-brain.
 We need a "safe" failover algorithm that guarantees all nodes always agree who is the leader.

+So how do we make all nodes agree on something?
+That's a problem called **consensus**.

 ## Consensus

-At the beginning of this discussion, we were just trying to make a 'distributed variable' that any node on a network could get or set.
-Now, in trying to rid our solution of split-brain, we find ourselves staring down a different problem: how do we get nodes to agree on something?
-That problem is known as **consensus**.

-But . . . is consensus really a different problem?
-Because consensus is the problem of keeping replicas of a variable in sync, and we've been trying to do that for a while now.
+Consensus is the problem of keeping replicas of a variable in sync.
+It's not a new problem for us; we've been trying to solve it for a while now!

-We decided a long time ago that having only one copy of our distributed variable wouldn't be fault-tolerant, so we decided to make replicas of that variable on every node.
-We even have a way to keep those replicas in sync: we forward all get and set requests to the leader node, and have the leader node coordinate the replication process.
-Our only problem thus far has been in trying to keep working in spite of the leader faulting.
+We decided a while back that having only one copy of our distributed variable wouldn't be fault-tolerant, so we decided to make replicas of that variable on every node.
+As soon as we did that, we had a consensus problem on our hands: we needed to keep those replicas in sync.
+Our strategy for that was to pass all get and set requests through a single leader node, and have the leader manage the replication process.
+This is a perfectly valid consensus algorithm; our only problem was figuring out how to survive a leader-node fault.

-In that light, the distributed variable problem sort of *is* the consensus problem.
-If you have a working consensus algorithm, we

-TODO maybe we can succinctly draw equivalence between the two: consensus gives you distributed variables and vice versa, so they're really two sides of the same coin.

-TODO say, maybe it'll be helpful to think about the problem in this new way
+How could we try to solve the distributed variable problem and end up solving consensus instead?
+These problem are in fact two sides of the same coin.
+If you have a consensus algorithm, you can implement distributed variables by storing a replica of that variable on every node, then running the consensus algorithm to keep the replicas in sync.
+If you have a distributed variable, you can implement consensus by storing the data in a distributed variable.
+Each problem can be reduced to the other.

+Unfortunately, since the two problems are one and the same, discovering a link between them doesn't tell us anything new about how to solve either.
+Still, recasting the distributed variable problem as consensus might yield new insight that helps us solve the problem.

+### Properties of a Consensus Algorithm

+### Simplifying the Design Space

+### Everything We Know So Far